Welcome to this Special Issue of EuroScientist on: Research Activism!

 Concerning what needs to be done to ensure the implementation of his vision, he argues for higher level of funding.

 He then adds: “In matters of man power, of people, we are fine.
-In matters of how to do things, we have still lots to learn from countries like Germany, for example, I am thinking about the Max Plancks network of institutes, I think we have to look North for inspiration.”
+In matters of how to do things, we still have lots to learn from countries like Germany, for example, I am thinking about the Max Planck network of institutes, I think we have to look North for inspiration.”

 Minimum support for R&D

 Regarding the minimum agreement for supporting research and development in Spain presented at the Spanish Congress in December 2013, it was supported by all parties except the ruling party.
-The question of whether Podemos would support it.
-Echenique mentions that the party has yet to get further organised, internally, in getting a unique voice but “I cannot see how Podemos woudn’t support it, in the end…What is asked in the letter is the minimum.
-I think we should aim for more, and I told it so to the people responsible for Carta Abierta [por la Ciencia, who was involved in drafting this agreement]” he says.
+The question of whether Podemos would support it, Echenique mentions that the party has yet to further organise internally, in getting a unique voice, but “I cannot see how Podemos wouldn’t support it, in the end…What is asked in the letter is the minimum.
+I think we should aim for more, and I told it so to the people responsible for Carta Abierta [por la Ciencia, involved in drafting this agreement]” he says.

 Brain drain reversal and research funding increase

 On issues pertaining to reversing the brain drain, he comments: “We have to make a plan for returning scientists.”
-He then touches upon the need to give scientist decent working conditions: “I think you have to give scientists a normal salary because, moneywise, we scientist are not ambitious, so we only want to live a quiet life and have the basic things…”
+He then touches upon the need to give scientists decent working conditions: “I think you have to give scientists a normal salary because, money wise, we scientists are not ambitious, so we only want to live a quiet life and have the basic things…”